 Section b.
 Methodology

-Aim 1- Determine the impact of organelle-specific proteomics mapping during aging (Months 1-36).
+Aim 1 - Determining the impact of organelle-specific proteomics mapping during aging (Months 1–36).

-Even if the total levels of a protein remain similar with age, slight perturbations to their subcellular localization could also trigger profound changes in cellular homeostasis, activity and function (Nemes, 2021).
-Organelles are one of the smallest structural units that influence the morphological, functional and biochemical characteristics of eukaryotic cells.
-Functional alterations in organelles such as the mitochondria, ER, lysosome or nucleus are linked with the aging process and age-associated diseases (Beyenbach and Wieczorek, 2006; Chondrogianni et al. 2015; Magalhães, et. al 2019).
-Thus, defining age-related changes in protein subcellular localization and their effects on organellar function can lead to novel aging modifiers.
-However, we lack a high-resolution and quantitative mapping of protein changes in organelle composition during aging.
-Recent innovations such as TurboID.
-This methodology relies on t biotin ligase enzyme that utilizes ATP to convert biotin into a reactive intermediate called biotin-AMP.
-This intermediate allows for the covalent labeling of nearby proteins in close proximity to the TurboID enzyme (Larochelle et. al 2019; Cho et al. 2020).
+Even if the total levels of a protein remain similar with age, slight perturbations to their subcellular localization could trigger severe changes in cellular homeostasis, activity, and function (Nemes, 2021).
+Organelles are one of the smallest structural units that influence the morphological, functional, and biochemical characteristics of eukaryotic cells.
+Functional alterations in organelles such as the mitochondria, ER, lysosome, and nucleus have been associated with the aging process and age-related diseases (Beyenbach & Wieczorek, 2006; Chondrogianni et al., 2015; Magalhães et al., 2019).
+Therefore, defining age-related changes in protein subcellular localization and their effects on organelle function can lead to discovering novel aging modifiers.
+However, there is a lack of quantitative and high-resolution mapping of protein changes in organelle composition during aging.
+Recent innovations such as TurboID rely on the t biotin ligase enzyme that utilizes ATP to convert biotin into a reactive intermediate called biotin-AMP.
+This intermediate allows for the covalent labeling of proteins near the TurboID enzyme (Larochelle et al., 2019; Cho et al., 2020).

-TurboID labeling occurs within a 10 minutes or less, enables rapid protein biotinylation within minutes, compared to the hours required by BioID and BioID2.
-This faster labeling may enable the use of TurboID in conjunction with PDB assays to study dynamic protein-protein interactions (Branon, et al. 2018).
-Moreover, these enzymes retain their catalytic activity below 37°C, making them suitable for use in C. Elegans.
-TurboID is the more active enzyme, albeit larger in size (35 kD), while miniTurbo is smaller (28 kD) but exhibits lower affinity for biotin.
-This lower affinity necessitates higher concentrations of exogenous biotin for effective labeling (Sanchez et al. 2021).
+Compared to the hours required by BioID and BioID2, TurboID labeling occurs within 10 minutes or less and enables rapid protein biotinylation within minutes.
+This faster labeling method may enable the combination of TurboID with PDB assays to study dynamic protein–protein interactions (Branon et al., 2018).
+Moreover, these enzymes retain their catalytic activity below 37°C, making them suitable for use in Caenorhabditis elegans.
+TurboID is the more active enzyme, albeit larger (35 kD), while miniTurbo is smaller (28 kD) but exhibits a lower affinity for biotin.
+This lower affinity requires higher concentrations of exogenous biotin for effective labeling (Sanchez et al., 2021).

-TurboID-dependent biotinylated proteins could be affinity purified using streptavidin-coated beads.
-Then will employ affinity purification using streptavidin-coated beads to efficiently capture TurboID-dependent biotinylated proteins, enabling their extraction and enrichment.
-Therefore, biotinylated proteins can be easily extracted and enriched using the streptavidin system, followed by quantitative proteomics.
-Here, we will apply the TurboID system in C. elegans to define age-related alterations in the protein composition of distinct subcellular compartments as well as contact sites between organelles
+TurboID-dependent biotinylated proteins can be affinity purified using streptavidin-coated beads.
+Therefore, we will employ affinity purification using streptavidin-coated beads to efficiently capture TurboID-dependent biotinylated proteins, enabling their extraction and enrichment.
+As a result, biotinylated proteins can be easily extracted and enriched using the streptavidin system, followed by quantitative proteomics.
+In this case, we will apply the TurboID system in C. elegans to characterize the age-related alterations in the protein composition of distinct subcellular compartments and the contact sites between organelles.

-Aim 2 - Investigate how organelle-specific is regulated in different tissue in physiology or aging (Months 1-24).
+Aim 2 - Investigating how organelle-specific is regulated in different tissue in physiology or aging (Months 1–24).

-We will generate constructs that express C. elegans codon-optimized Turbo-ID fused to specific target sequences, which will direct the subcellular localization and retention of proteins within the mitochondrial matrix, ER lumen, nucleus, or cytosol (Table 1).
+Next, we will generate constructs that express C. elegans codon-optimized Turbo-ID fused with specific target sequences, directing the subcellular localization and retention of proteins within the mitochondrial matrix, ER lumen, nucleus, or cytosol (Table 1).
 These target peptides will be selected based on validated sequences for specific subcellular localization in C. elegans.
-Additionally, TurboID will be fused to a fluorescent tag (mCherry) to confirm subcellular localization using compartment-specific dyes like MitoTracker or ER-Tracker.
+Additionally, TurboID will be fused with a fluorescent tag (mCherry) to confirm subcellular localization using compartment-specific dyes like MitoTracker or ER-Tracker.

 Table 1.
-List of constructs for localization of TurboID in specific subcellular compartments.
+List of constructs for TurboID localization in specific subcellular compartments.